 42. Shoot for a local charity

 Local charities often welcome anyone who wants to help, and this is your opportunity to give support, while also building networks with your local community.
 Shoot for free and engage in conversation with the organisers and the participants.
-When you send the photos to the organisers, include your social media handles so they can tag you when they post it online.
+When you send the photos to the organisers, include your social media handles so they can tag you when they post them online.

 43. Send photos to relevant vendors to help their marketing